Chile

 Chile news

-World Cup fail to qualify GFX
+World Cup missing stars GFX

 Biggest stars who failed to qualify for World Cup 2026